-- 1. There will be two nomination periods, one in the Fall Term and one in the Winter Term.
-The nomination periods must be open for at least two week(s) after Reading Week of the term. - 2.
-The AMS Secretariat must set the date(s) for the Fall and Winter nomination periods; and ratify the dates no later than the September and January Assemblies respectively of the academic year. - 3.
+- 1. There will be two nomination periods, one in the Fall Term and one in the Winter Term which will follow the timelines below: - a.
+The Fall Nomination Period will open after the Reading Week of the term, for at least two week(s). - b.
+The Winter Nomination Period will open at least two weeks prior to the Winter Reading Week and be open for at least seven (7) business days afterwards so that all students to make nominations and engage with the awards process. - 2.
+The AMS Secretariat must set the date(s) for the Fall and Winter nomination periods; and submit the dates for Assembly's approval no later than the August Assembly. - 3.
 All awards unless stated otherwise or at the discretion of the Secretariat, must follow the timelines ratified by the AMS Assembly.
-The Secretariat must notify the AMS Assembly any time a deviation from timeline is approved, and the reason(s) for the approval.
+The Secretariat must notify the

+AMS Assembly any time a deviation from timeline is approved, and the reason(s) for the approval.
 The AMS Assembly may overturn a decision of the Secretariat by a simple majority.